Definition:

 Key Features:

-– Users can access the software from anywhere with an internet connection
+– Users can access the software from anywhere with an internet connection.

-3. Automatic Updates
+3. Automatic Updates:

-– The service provider manages all updates and patches
+– The service provider manages all updates and patches.

-– Users always have access to the latest version of the software
+– Users always have access to the latest version of the software.

-4. Multitenancy
+4. Multi-tenancy:

-– A single instance of the software serves multiple clients
+– A single instance of the software serves multiple clients.

-5. Personalization and Integration
+5. Customization and Integration:

-– Many SaaS services offer customization options
+– Many SaaS services offer customization options.

-– APIs available for integration with other systems
+– APIs available for integration with other systems.

 Advantages:

-2. Scalability: Easy adjustment of resources according to demand
+2. Scalability: Easy adjustment of resources according to demand.

-3. Accessibility: Available on any device with internet access
+3. Accessibility: Available on any device with internet access.

-4. Quick Implementation: Does not require complex installation
+4. Quick Implementation: No complex installation required.

 Challenges:

-2. Internet Dependency: Requires stable connection for access
+2. Internet Dependency: Requires stable connection for access.

-4. Reduced Control: Less control over infrastructure and updates
+4. Reduced Control: Less control over infrastructure and updates.

 SaaS examples: